Knife Maker's Mark for Jay Fisher Knives

 The Registration number is on record both at my business storefront, and in the Library of Congress.

-A personal note: it's interesting to know that long after I'm gone, the information of this website and my works (presented and updated yearly) will be available in the Library of Congress of the United States for as long as the United States Library of Congress exists.
+A personal note: it's interesting to know that long after I'm gone, the information of this website and my works (presented and updated regularly) will be available in the Library of Congress of the United States for as long as the United States Library of Congress exists.
 Perhaps my great great great great grandchildren might be interested in what this old grandpa did in his day, and they will be able to see it all, year by year in our nation's (and the world's) best and largest library!

 Page Topics